Fe, Fi, Fo, Fum, and Phooey

 Fe, Fi, Fo, Fum, and Phooey were five mice who traveled to the Moon and circled it 75 times on the 1972 Apollo 17 mission.
-NASA gave them identification numbers A3305, A3326, A3352, A3356, and A3400, and their nicknames were given by the Apollo 17 crew, Eugene Cernan, Harrison Schmitt, and Ronald Evans.
+NASA gave them identification numbers A3305, A3326, A3352, A3356, and A3400, and their nicknames were given by the Apollo 17 crew (Eugene Cernan, Harrison Schmitt, and Ronald Evans).
 The four male mice, one female mouse, and Evans orbited the Moon for a record-setting six days and four hours in the Apollo command module America as Cernan and Schmitt performed the Apollo program's last lunar excursions.

-The mice travelled in individual compartments of tubes inside an aluminium container with "a sufficient food supply, temperature control, and a reserve of potassium superoxide that absorbed the CO_{2} from their respiration and provided them with fresh oxygen."
-One of the male mice died (A-3352) during the trip, and the four survivors were euthanized and dissected for their intended biological information upon their return from the Moon.
+The mice traveled in individual compartments of tubes inside an aluminum container with "a sufficient food supply, temperature control, and a reserve of potassium superoxide that absorbed the CO_{2} from their respiration and provided them with fresh oxygen."
+One male mouse, A-3352, died during the trip, and the four survivors were euthanized and dissected for their expected biological information upon their return from the Moon.

-The three astronauts and the five mice were the last Earthlings to travel to and orbit the Moon.
-Evans and the five mice share two living-being spaceflight records: the longest amount of time spent in lunar orbit (147 hours 43 minutes), and the most lunar orbits traveled (75).
+The mice and the three astronauts were the last Earthlings to travel to and orbit the Moon.
+Evans and the mice share two living-being spaceflight records: the longest amount of time spent in lunar orbit (147 hours 43 minutes), and the most lunar orbits completed (75).

 Mission

 Apollo 17 launched December 7, 1972, and returned to Earth on December 19.
-A biological cosmic ray experiment (BIOCORE) carried the five pocket mice (Perognathus longimembris), a species chosen for the experiment because they had well documented biological responses.
+The Biological Cosmic Ray Experiment (BIOCORE) carried the five pocket mice (Perognathus longimembris), a species chosen for the experiment because they had well documented biological responses.
 Some advantages of the species included their small size, ease of maintenance in an isolated state (requiring no drinking water for the expected duration of the mission and producing highly concentrated waste), and their proven capability of withstanding environmental stress.

 Fe, Fi, Fo, Fum, and Phooey had been implanted with radiation monitors under their scalps to see whether they would suffer damage from cosmic rays.
 Four of the five mice survived the flight; the cause of death of the fifth was not determined.

 After their return to Earth, the four remaining live mice were euthanized and dissected.
-Although lesions in the scalp and liver were detected they appeared to be unrelated to one another, and were not thought to be the result of cosmic rays.
+Although lesions in the scalp and liver were detected, they appeared to be unrelated to one another and were not thought to be the result of cosmic rays.
 No damage was found in the mice's retinas or viscera.
 At the time of the publication of the Apollo 17 Preliminary Science Report the mice's brains had not yet been examined, but subsequent studies showed no significant effect on their brains.